andreashsy/watermelon-game-godot/README.md

 Gain the highest score by merging the balls.
 Game will end if the container overflows.
-Left/Right arrow keys to move the cloud, down to drop ball
+Left/Right arrow keys to move the cloud, down to drop ball.

 ### How to run

+**Windows**
+Check under releases for the latest executable.

+**Other Platforms**

 1) Download Godot Engine v3.5.3
 2) Clone and open this repo in Godot